bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Rene Pickhardt: 00:00:26

-So I'm Rene Pickardt, a researcher and developer for the `Lightning Network`.
+So I'm Rene Pickardt, a researcher and developer for the Lightning Network.
-And for me personally, the `Lightning Network` is the means to really create this peer-to-peer electronic cash system so to use Bitcoin in a decentralized way and fast way.
+And for me personally, the Lightning Network is the means to really create this peer-to-peer electronic cash system so to use Bitcoin in a decentralized way and fast way.

 Lisa Neigut: 00:00:45